Karen Traylor-Adolph, Ph.D.

 Dr. Kay’s strengths-based doctoral research on “grandfamilies” entrenched her within the community of grandparents and other loved ones raising children.
 This involved co-leading a grandfamilies support group and coordinating the statewide Missouri GRANDFamily Coalition.
 Dr. Kay completed an APA-accredited Pre-Doctoral Psychology Internship at University of Medicine and Dentistry of New Jersey in her hometown of Newark.

 There she gained invaluable experience in pediatric intensive outpatient and psychiatric emergency room services.
 She also completed a year-long elective at New Jersey Training School, the state’s largest juvenile justice facility for detained boys.
 Dr. Kay went on to complete the APA-accredited Ph.D. in Counseling Psychology with a minor in Multicultural Psychology and Education at University of Missouri.
-She is licensed as a Psychologist and Professional Counselor (LPC) in both Missouri and Georgia.
-She also is a National Certified Counselor (NCC).
+She is licensed as a Psychologist and Professional Counselor (LPC) in Georgia.